juhele/CzechRad/SCRIPTS/readme.md

 ## Script 01 - find and copy all *.LOG files from "input" to "output" folder

 This script scans "input" directory for *.LOG files and copies those containing "2024" inside to "output" folder.
 Feel free to replace "2024" with other year according to your needs.

-platform:

 ## License: